 Engine: A 3HP, 80cc 4-cycle air-cooled engine gives decent output power.
 It runs at 4500 RPM.

 Starting and Running Watts: Its inverter technology provides clean and stable power.
-DuroMax XP2000EH generates 2,000 peaks watts on gasoline and 1,900 peak watts on propane.
-But it delivers 1,600 running watts on gasoline, and 1,520 rated watts on propane.
+DuroMax XP2000EH generates 2,000 peak watts on gasoline and 1,900 peak watts on propane.
+But it delivers 1,600 running watts on gasoline and 1,520 rated watts on propane.

 With this output power, you can run a refrigerator, small-sized microwave oven, and a smartphone simultaneously.